Caelus: Genealogy

 According to Cicero and Hyginus, Caelus was the son of Aether and Dies ("Day" or "Daylight").
 Caelus and Dies were in this tradition the parents of Mercury.
 With Trivia, Caelus was the father of the distinctively Roman god Janus, as well as of Saturn and Ops.
-Caelus was also the father of one of the three forms of Jupiter, the other two fathers being Aether and Saturn.
+Caelus was also the father of one of the three Jupiters, the fathers of the other two being Aether and Saturn instead.
 In one tradition, Caelus was the father with Tellus of the Muses, though this was probably a mere translation of Ouranos from a Greek source.

 Myth and allegory

 Caelus substituted for Uranus in Latin versions of the myth of Saturn (Cronus) castrating his heavenly father, from whose severed genitals, cast upon the sea, the goddess Venus (Aphrodite) was born.
 In his work On the Nature of the Gods, Cicero presents a Stoic allegory of the myth in which the castration signifies "that the highest heavenly aether, that seed-fire which generates all things, did not require the equivalent of human genitals to proceed in its generative work."
 For Macrobius, the severing marks off Chaos from fixed and measured Time (Saturn) as determined by the revolving Heavens (Caelum).
 The semina rerum ("seeds" of things that exist physically) come from Caelum and are the elements which create the world.

 The divine spatial abstraction Caelum is a synonym for Olympus as a metaphorical heavenly abode of the divine, both identified with and distinguished from the mountain in ancient Greece named as the home of the gods.
 Varro says that the Greeks call Caelum (or Caelus) "Olympus."
 As a representation of space, Caelum is one of the components of the mundus, the "world" or cosmos, along with terra (earth), mare (sea), and aer (air).
 In his work on the cosmological systems of antiquity, the Dutch Renaissance humanist Gerardus Vossius deals extensively with Caelus and his duality as both a god and a place that the other gods inhabit.